Host and Reporter

 Arlen has a remarkable story of overcoming odds and adversity.
 At 11 years old, she was diagnosed with two rare conditions; Transverse Myelitis and Acute Disseminated Encephalomyelitis.
 She soon lost the ability to speak, eat, walk and move; doctors believed she had little chance of survival, let alone recovery.
 Fighting for her life, Arlen persevered through four years of being in a vegetative state and shortly after, began the near-impossible journey to relearn everyday tasks and functions.
 But recover she did – when she joined ESPN, she was in a wheelchair – in the Spring of 2017, she celebrated the one-year anniversary of regaining her ability to walk.

 During her recovery, she became an accomplished motivational speaker, actress, model and competitive swimmer.
 In early 2012, Arlen qualified to compete in the 2012 London Paralympic Games, winning a gold medal in the 100-meter freestyle event in a new world record time along with three silver medals in the 50-meter, 400-meter and the 4×100-meter freestyle relay.
 In addition, Arlen has also broken several other World, American and Pan American Records.

 In the fall of 2017, Arlen was a contestant on ABC’s Dancing With the Stars, advancing to the final four before being eliminated.

-Her autobiography, entitled “Locked In,” will be published in 2018.
+Her autobiography, entitled “Locked In,” was published in 2018.

 Born in Boston, Mass., Arlen was raised in Exeter, N.H., and attended Exeter High School.
 Despite missing five years of schooling, she returned to high school and graduated within three years.